codepath/web103_finalproject/planning/user_stories.md

 7. As a Reader, I want to receive personalized book recommendations based on my reading history and preferences so that I can easily find books that match my taste.

-8.As a Reader, I want to join book clubs and participate in literary discussions to connect with fellow readers and explore diverse perspectives on books.
+8. As a Reader, I want to join book clubs and participate in literary discussions to connect with fellow readers and explore diverse perspectives on books.

 9. As a Reader, I want to like or upvote reviews that I find valuable so that I can show appreciation for helpful or insightful contributions from other users.